 - Make sure all screws, bolts, and other hardware are securely installed to prevent the crib from collapsing.

 - Be sure the crib mattress fits snugly.
 You should be able to slide just one finger between the mattress and the side rails and headboard.

 - Don't put pillows, soft bedding, electric blankets, heating pads, or stuffed animals in the crib.

-- Do not place the crib or changing table near a window, and make sure blind cords are out of reach.
+- Do not place the crib or changing table near a window, and replace all blinds with cords with cordless blinds.